JuliaGraphics/Luxor.jl/docs/src/howto/livegraphics.md

 ## Threads

 Luxor is thread safe.
-To run the examples below, [start Julia with more than 1 thread](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads):
+To run the examples below, [start Julia with more than 1 thread](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads).
+To see how many threads you have available, ask Julia:

 ```julia
 julia> Threads.nthreads()